noah-hw-kim/better-buy/README.md

 <h3 align="center">Better-Buy-App</h3>

   <p align="center">
-    Use Better Buy App to compare products and determine the best value product!
+    Use Better Buy to compare products and determine the best value product!
     <br />
     <a href="https://github.com/noah-hw-kim/better-buy"><strong>Explore the docs »</strong></a>
     <br />